-Coram's annual digest of achievements 2016-17: Three centuries of creating change for children
+Three centuries of creating change for children: Coram Group Digest 2016-17

 This year, Coram benefited more than one million children, families and professionals.
-Work also commenced on the creation of The Queen Elizabeth II Centre, which will open in 2018 as we celebrate the 350th anniversary of the birth of Thomas Coram, our founder and key historic champion of children’s rights.
+Work also started on building The Queen Elizabeth II Centre, which will open in 2018 as we celebrate the 350th anniversary of the birth of Thomas Coram, our founder and key historic champion of children’s rights.

 The Digest of Achievements summarises outcomes and progress during 2016–17, which has seen Coram play a significant role across the UK and in 46 other countries worldwide.